 - Additional miscellaneous information

-How do I submit my photos?You have two options.
+How do I submit my US Visa photos?You have two options.
 The first is to upload a passport-type digital photograph of you when the online DS-160 non-immigrant visa application is completed.
 If you have difficulty uploading a picture the second option is to take 2-passport sized photos on the day of the interview.
 Please note the photos used need to have been taken within the last 6 months and meet the photo requirements.
-Please check out the US government's photo tool to make sure your photos are acceptable.

 - Your DS-160 bar-code receipt page as proof you have completed the online visa application form